 MedStar Georgetown Headache Center

-Dr. Jessica Ailani is board-certified in neurology, with added certifications in neurology and headache.
-She is an associate professor of neurology at MedStar’s Georgetown University Hospital, and director of the MedStar Georgetown Headache Center.
-She is a specialist in headache and women’s health, and is dedicated to patient education.
+In addition, she is director of the MedStar Georgetown Headache Center.
+She is a specialist in headache and women’s health and is dedicated to patient education.
 Dr. Ailani is also a member of several professional societies, including the American Headache Society and the American Academy of Neurology.

 - Lifetime access with no annual fee